4d/go-mobile/docs/project-definition/structure.md

 Address.country = "France"

 ```
 If you want to display a specific client's information based on their email, you need to filter your query by email to get only the records containing the ```john@4d.com``` value.
-If your value is an element of a collection, filter your query as follows, based on an existing Contact object attribute in the Structure section:
+To do so, enter the following:

 ```4d

-Coordinates.email[] = "john@4d.com"
+Address.email[] = "john@4d.com"

 ```